 Board Member

 Matt has lived in the Schenectady/Rotterdam area for the past 15+ years, and now considers the area his “adopted hometown.”
 He holds a BS in Healthcare Administration, and has almost 20 years of experience in healthcare system transformation.
 He also holds a leadership role with Schenectady Pride.
-In his spare time, Matt enjoys gardening, hiking, camping, and traveling with his husband, Andrew.
+In his spare time, Matt enjoys gardening, hiking, camping, and traveling.

 Drew Jones (she/her)